nayanbanik/ICTD_2021_Code/readme.txt

 6. Change the directory to project folder.
 Type: cd './flml/'

+7. Download the 'model.pt' file from here: https://drive.google.com/file/d/1-MM02HiM7E68_RAo1rPw1INXSxbve37x/view?usp=sharing and put it in ./flml/static/assets' folder

-7. Set the flask server in development mode.
+8. Set the flask server in development mode.
 Type: set FLASK_ENV=development

-8. Start the flask server.
+9. Start the flask server.
 Type: flask run

-9. Keep the window running and open a browser.
+10. Keep the window running and open a browser.
 Visit: http://127.0.0.1:5000/

-10. The site will run.
+11. The site will run.
 Input a news body on the box and click Generate Headline button.

-*** Download the 'tut2-model.pt' file from here: https://drive.google.com/file/d/1-MM02HiM7E68_RAo1rPw1INXSxbve37x/view?usp=sharing and rename it to 'model.pt' and put it in ./flml/static/assets' folder